hdelva/fosite/thesis/report.md

 Few developers should find anything anything wrong in that reasoning.
 The main point of contention is which rules to follow.
 Crockford is a proponent of using certain language features sparsely @goodparts.
 In his book titled Javascript: The Good Parts he describes which features of Javascript he deems good (or great and even beautiful) and which parts should be avoided.
 The bad parts are everything that lead to error prone code in his experience, the usual example is the `switch` statement.
 He has given a presentation at Yahoo where he gives more examples of why JSLint discourages the patterns that it does @crockford.

-## Inspirations

-Analysis tools all serve a common purpose but are ultimately still very diverse.
+All analysis tools serve a common purpose but are ultimately still very diverse.
 Static and dynamic analysis tools do things very differently and even within static analysis tools there's a lot of variation.
 Linters work mostly syntactical, focusing on speed and immediate feedback.
-Other tools like Coverity do a much deeper analysis and usually run nightly.
+Other tools like Coverity do a much deeper analysis and usually run nightly @coverity.
 Another major difference among static analysers is soundness.
-Generally speaking, sound analysis tools are based on formal logic, slower, more comprehensive but more prone to false positives.
+Sound analysis tools are based on formal logic and more generally more comprehensive, but slower and more prone to false positives @soundness.
+Analysis of dynamic languages relies heavily on abstract interpeters [@interpret; @jsure; @madsen], and the closely related domain of symbolic execution which is discussed in section \ref{symbolic-execution} is applied to all languages for automated unit testing.

+Which all these different approaches to the same problem, one might wonder which is the best.
 Unsound methods seem to coming out on top as most practical languages are unsound themselves @unsound.
 Others simply say that it doesn't matter how you do it, as long as the results are good @coverity.
+Every approach has its own pros and cons, and users can always use multiple ones to get the best possible coverage.

-### Code Smells
+## Code Smells

 \begin{code}
 \centering
   \begin{tcblisting}{listing only,